dplanitzer/Serena/Commands/shell/docs/Commands.md

 * `disk_path`: a path to a disk driver (typically found in `/dev/hw`)

+### Example

+`disk format -t sefs /dev/hw/fd-bus/fd1`

+The disk in floppy disk drive 1 is formatted and initialized with a fresh Serena Filesystem copy.
+Note that it will take a while to complete the formatting process.
+Once completed the disk may be mounted and then accessed through the mountpoint directory.

 ## `disk fsid`

 Prints the globally unique filesystem id of the filesystem on which the current working directory resides if no path is provided, or the filesystem id of the filesystem on which the file/directory resides to which the provided path points.